MeLLL-UFF/pip/README.md

 # Experiments Settings

 We created a tag named bomberman_experiment both in this repository and in our ml-agent fork respository to expose which Bomberman Learning Environment version was used to run the experiments that were done in the paper.
+This tag is to PPO and LSTM trainings.
+The Imitation Learning uses the most up-to-date version.

+All statistics and all templates generated in agent training in this environment can be found in Google Drive: https://drive.google.com/file/d/15ZEPz4j3FvPfEAhPd-ZrUN5Hj5EE9ajQ/view?usp=sharing